 God’s Word You Have

-People are made Christians by having Christ in them, and by He having them in Himself.
-A Christian is a person in whom Christ dwells.
-That is why it is written, “…CHRIST IN YOU the hope of glory” (Colossians 1: 27).
-I mean we are made Christians by having the Word of God dwelling in us.
+Let me put it this way: we are made Christians by having Christ in us and He having us in Himself.
+God's Word in us is Christ in us.
+We do not become Christians by mere mental assent, but having the Word of Christ indwell us.
 Remember that Christ Jesus and the Word of God are one.

-“In him also, when you heard the word of truth, the gospel of salvation, and believed in him, were sealed with the promised Holy Spirit, who is the guarantee of our inheritance until we acquire possession of it, to the praise of his glory” (Ephesians 1: 13- 14).
+“In him you also, when you heard the word of truth, the gospel of salvation, and believed in him, were sealed with the promised Holy Spirit” (Ephesians 1: 13- 14).
+“The word is near you, in your mouth and your heart' (that is, the word of faith that we proclaim)” (Romans 10: 8).

 But these are not all that it takes to be made a genuine Christian.
 There is also the need for sincere repentance, forgiveness, confession of the Lordship of Christ Jesus and baptism after believing.
 When a person hears the Word of faith (the Word of God) preached to him by an anointed preacher, the Word is received in the heart and the seed of Christ begins to form in him by the Spirit of God (Galatians 4: 19).

 And the more such a person hears and receives the anointed message in his heart, the more Christ increases and becomes real to him.
 And when you have Christ in you, you receive knowledge of the hope of glory.
 Obviously, when the Word of God dwells in you richly, you begin to see yourself telling others about the love of Christ for the salvation of their souls.

 Disclaimer: "The views/contents expressed in this article are the sole responsibility of James Quansah and do not neccessarily reflect those of Modern Ghana.
 Modern Ghana will not be responsible or liable for any inaccurate or incorrect statements contained in this article."